 The intelligent trim

-AIM is derived from a measured index of network health and contribution quality.
+Real networks breathe.
+Quality, reliability, and coverage rise and fall as people join, leave, and learn.
+We reflect that reality with AIM, the Agentic Index Multiplier which is derived from a measured index of network health and contribution quality.
 To keep supply honest and avoid whiplash, we bound AIM to a narrow corridor, for example 0.95 to 1.05, and apply a small rate limit so changes drift rather than jump.
 This design preserves three properties that matter:

 Auditability: one line explains the mint each week.